allanhanan/ViST/README.md

 Ensure you have **CMake** installed.

-From the project root directory, create a build directory and compile the project:
+From the project root directory, create a build directory and compile:

 ```bash
 mkdir build